help you better understand what you're getting yourself into as an IAFU mainliner, we

 these individuals and advises you to avoid them as well.

-we would be remiss if we failed to mention "humbug".
+we would be remiss without mentioning "humbug".
 Before

 Scrooge used the term, it was a nice, funny sounding word, but we're afraid he

-ruined it by his association with ghosts and a crummy Christmas.
+ruined it by his strong association with ghosts and a crummy Christmas.

 is important.
 IAFU hopes we have imparted the insights necessary for the